View source: R/calcInteractionIntensity.r

 name of the column with the interaction dimensionality |

-) it must be set as negative;
+) is unknown, it can be designated as

 If the parameter 'nsims > 1 ' the function will estimate the variability on each interaction strength.
 It takes random values from a normal distribution with mean and standard deviation given by the Pawar's regressions for the slopes of allometric exponents.